DennAbreu/RosasPizza/README.md

 - More practice with APIs, especially in retrieving/sending data to a backend provided by Google Firebase.
 - Managing state variables in functional components through the useState() hook.
-- Using the useEffect() hook to manage side-effects after a component has been rendered without having to render the entire component again.
+- Using the useEffect() hook to manage side-effects after a component has been rendered.
 - Using the useReducer() hook to manage more complex states through dispatch functions.
 - Using the useContext() hook to avoid 'prop drilling' and to manage a global state to pass data to several specific components that required it.
 - Rendering components, such as a modal, into a DOM node that exists outside of the DOM hierarchy.